||Advising & Mentoring|

 |•||How did mastering these learning goals and objectives strengthen my ability to minister?|

 When a student matriculates, a Google Drive folder is created by program staff and shared with the student and their mentor.
-The folder contains an advising checklist and separate folders for the mid-program and capstone projects.
-Within each folder is a cover sheet with detailed directions and links to resources, along with a grading rubric for the assignment that the mentor uses to evaluate the student's integrative essay.
+The folder contains an advising checklist and a folder for the capstone portfolio.
+Within the folder is a checklist with detailed directions and links to resources, along with a grading rubric for the assignment that the mentor uses to evaluate the student's integrative essay.
 A video introducing this system is provided to the students on the GPPM web site at Academic Resources.

 Classes are delivered in three modes in the Graduate Program in Pastoral Ministries.